software-trizzey/djazzy-vscode/README.md

 ## Known Issues & Limitations 🐞

 - **Initial Language Support**: Currently, Python (Django), JavaScript, and TypeScript are supported.
-- **False Positives**: As an MVP undergoing rapid development, When In Rome may generate inaccurate diagnostics and recommendations.
-If you encounter any issues, please report them to [support@rome.dev](mailto:support@rome.dev).
+- **False Positives**: As an MVP undergoing rapid development, Djangoly may generate inaccurate diagnostics and recommendations.
+If you encounter any issues, please report them to [support@alchemizedsoftware.com](mailto:support@alchemizedsoftware.com).
 - **Django N+1 Query Detection**: The current implementation focuses on simple loop structures and may not catch all complex scenarios.
 It may produce some false positives in cases where optimizations are applied outside the immediate function scope.
 The detection is based on static analysis and may not account for dynamic query optimizations.

 ## Contribution Guidelines 👯‍♀️

-Interested in contributing to When In Rome?
-Please reach out to [hello@rome.dev](mailto:hello@rome.dev).
+Interested in contributing to Djangoly?
+Please reach out to [support@alchemizedsoftware.com](mailto:support@alchemizedsoftware.com).

 ## License 👮‍♂️

-When In Rome is proprietary software.
+Djangoly is proprietary software.
 Use of this software is subject to the terms and conditions of the license agreement provided with the software.
 The software is available for purchase, and its use is limited to the licensed terms agreed upon purchasing or subscribing.

 ### Usage

-Purchasing a license to When In Rome grants you a non-exclusive, non-transferable right to use and incorporate the extension as per the license terms and conditions specified in the agreement.
+Purchasing a license to Djangoly grants you a non-exclusive, non-transferable right to use and incorporate the extension as per the license terms and conditions specified in the agreement.
 Unauthorized copying, sharing, distribution, or reproduction of any part of this software is strictly prohibited and constitutes a violation of applicable copyright laws.

 ### Restrictions